TeamREPENTOGON/REPENTOGON/features.md

 ## float Entity:GetShadowSize()

 ## float Entity:SetShadowSize(float Size)

+## Vector Entity:GetNullOffset(string NullLayerName)
+Returns position of null layer mark.
+Alternatively returns Vector.Zero if layer is not visible or for other unknown reasons.

 ## EntityPlayer EntityPlayer:InitTwin(PlayerType PlayerType)
 I believe this is used by J&E, Strawman etc